sabrichu/sabrinaxnine/README.md

 We hide in our usernames and passwords parts of ourselves that don't seem to fit anywhere else: our childhood nicknames, our favorite song lyrics, our hopeful little beacons of identity.
 In this way Sabrina will always be mine, safely tucked away in an incomprehensible email address; as though by disappearing at age 2, she transformed, like a dying mortal touched by divine mercy, into a tender white bunny shape-shifting in the underbrush, the grief of her unlived lives forever lifted.

+## Thanks

+Thank you to everyone whose feedback and encouragement buoyed me through years of on-and-off development: Blake Conway, Daniel Lucas, Drew Lopshire, Drew Ritter, Grayson Stebbins, Jeff Harris, Karen Hsu, and Monica Cuenca.
+And of course thank you to my parents, for their bizarre but successful example of marital negotiation.

 ## Credits

 ### Music